Encoded Jamming Secure Communication for RIS-Assisted Systems: Introduction

-CJ strategies can degrade Eve’s reception while maintaining legitimate communication quality.
-Traditional CJ schemes utilize Gaussian noise (GN) transmission from cooperative jammers \cite{chu2014secrecy}, \cite{hu2018cooperative}, but such approaches introduce unintended interference to legitimate users.
-Various encoded jamming (EJ) schemes proposed in \cite{xu16,xu17,xu18} employ structured interference via algebraically coded signals, offering security benefits over GN-based methods.
-Specifically, in~\cite{xu16,xu17} the achievable secrecy rate of a discrete memoryless wiretap channel with an encoded jammer was first analyzed, and then the secrecy performance was verified in a single-antenna Gaussian wiretap channel.
-In~\cite{xu18}, a similar scalar Gaussian wiretap channel was considered and it was demonstrated that, when lattice-structured codes are employed, the achievable secrecy rate does not saturate at a high signal-to-noise ratio.
-A new EJ scheme for the Gaussian multiple-input multiple-output (MIMO) wiretap channel with a cooperative jammer was proposed in \cite{xu2024}, where the jammer could switch between the GN and EJ schemes.
-The main EJ coding strategy in \cite{xu2024} is to treat the problem as a special case of the two-user wiretap channel, where both the users transmit secret messages through Gaussian random coding and lattice-based codes.
-The performance of the GN and EJ schemes across different channel conditions and system configurations was thoroughly investigated and compared. \cite{xu2024} showed that the secrecy performance of the EJ scheme may not always surpass that of the traditional GN method; when the channel condition from jammer to Eve is much better than that from BS to the legitimate user, or when the jammer power is not dominant, the performance gain from the EJ scheme cannot be guaranteed.
+CJ strategies can degrade Eve's reception while maintaining legitimate communication quality.
+Traditional CJ schemes utilize \gls{gn} transmission from cooperative jammers~\cite{chu2014secrecy,hu2018cooperative}, but such approaches introduce unintended interference to the \gls{ue}.
+Various \gls{ej} schemes~\cite{xu16,xu17,xu18} employ structured interference via algebraically coded signals, offering security benefits over methods based on \gls{gn}.
+Specifically, \cite{xu16,xu17} analyzed the achievable secrecy rate of a discrete memoryless wiretap channel with an encoded jammer and verified the secrecy performance in a single-antenna Gaussian wiretap channel.
+A subsequent study~\cite{xu18} investigated a similar scalar Gaussian wiretap channel, demonstrating that lattice-structured codes prevent the achievable secrecy rate from saturating at high signal-to-noise ratios.
+For the Gaussian \gls{mimo} wiretap channel, \cite{xu2024} proposed an \gls{ej} scheme allowing the jammer to switch between the \gls{gn} and \gls{ej} schemes.
+This strategy formulates the problem as a special case of the two-user wiretap channel, where both users transmit secret messages using Gaussian random coding and lattice-based codes.
+Comparisons in~\cite{xu2024} revealed that the \gls{ej} scheme does not consistently achieve higher secrecy rates than the \gls{gn} scheme.
+Specifically, the performance gain of the \gls{ej} scheme diminishes when the jammer-to-Eve channel is much stronger than the jammer-to-UE channel, or when the jammer's transmit power is not dominant.

-This observation motivates our work which incorporates reconfigurable intelligent surface (RIS) to improve the channel environment, such that the proposed RIS-assisted EJ scheme can significantly improve the existing RIS-assisted GN schemes \cite{wangEnergyEfficientRobust2021,illiEnhancingPhysicalLayer2024}.

-\paragraph{Overview of RIS-assisted communication systems} As a key technology for 6G, RIS has emerged as a promising alternative, offering programmable control over electromagnetic wave propagation for dynamic signal redirection and precise beamforming~\cite{wuIntelligentReflectingSurface2018,8910627,direnzoSmartRadioEnvironments2020}.
-An RIS consists of a large array of low-cost, passive reflecting elements, each capable of imposing an adjustable phase shift.